Updated: January 4, 2022

 - Ask TBC staff if you need a distanced location to take a meal break.

-- The limit on support people accompanying a person in labour is changed to a maximum count of 3 people (in any role the client chooses).
+- REVISED The limit on support people accompanying a person in labour is changed to a maximum count of 2 people (in any role the client chooses).
 No substitutions or switches are allowed.
+We ask that if you can manage with 1 support person that you please do so.

 - The limit on support people accompanying a person attending a clinic is set by the healthcare provider.
 Please check with your midwife or other provider, or plan to come on your own / alone with your baby.